-Since graduating from CJP in 2009, Linda has not worked directly in the field of her concentration, restorative justice.
-It is her hope, however, that she will be able to combine RJ with her current work as a coach for adults with Attention Deficit/Hyperactivity Disorder (ADHD).
+Since graduating from CJP in 2009, Linda has not worked directly in the field of her concentration – restorative justice.
+It is her hope, however, that she will some day be able to combine RJ with her current work as a coach for adults with Attention Deficit/Hyperactivity Disorder (ADHD).

-Studies have shown that a disproportionately large portion of the prison population is composed of people with ADHD, most of them undiagnosed and untreated.
-The impulsivity and hyperactivity, among other traits of ADHD, that lead to someone’s entering the criminal justice system in the first place will continue to cause problems throughout life without treatment.
-There is a pilot program of ADHD coaches working with individuals in the prison system in Delaware.
-Linda hopes at some point to be able to contribute in a similar way in Virginia.
+Studies have shown that a disproportionately large number of people in all levels of the prison population have ADHD, most of them undiagnosed and untreated.
+The impulsivity and hyperactivity, among other traits of ADHD, that lead to someone’s entering the criminal justice system in the first place will continue to cause problems in prison and throughout life without treatment.

 Linda and Neil are working in their community of Warrenton, VA, to educate those involved in the schools and criminal justice system so that they understand what is behind behaviors that have previously been misunderstood.
 They are part of the Partners of Probation Roundtable that brings together concerned citizens from court services, probation and parole, community mental health, police, and other fields in the interest of helping juveniles in particular.
 RJ has a role here, as does ADHD coaching.
 Linda and Neil are doing what they can to help.